Uploaded image for project: 'JDK'

 }

 Our current implementation corresponds to the second choice, expandedKey OCTET STRING.
-To comply with the updated specification, we must update our implementation to support the other two choices as well.
+To comply with the updated specification, we need to update our implementation to support the other two choices as well.

 Solution

-When KeyPairGenerator::generateKey or KeyFactory::translateKey is invoked, the returned ML-KEM private key will be encoded using the selected format.
+When KeyPairGenerator::generateKey or KeyFactory::translateKey is called, the resulting private key will be encoded using the selected format.

-Note: If KeyFactory::translateKey is used to convert a key that lacks a seed into a format that includes the seed, the operation will fail and an InvalidKeyException will be thrown.
+Note: If KeyFactory::translateKey is used to convert a key that does not contain a seed into a format that requires the seed, the operation will fail with an InvalidKeyException.

 Specification

-The following entry is added to the java.security file:
+The following is added to the java.security file:

 #